WordPress/gutenberg/packages/url/README.md

-# @wordpress/url
+# URL

-A collection of utilities to manipulate URLs
+A collection of utilities to manipulate URLs.

 ## Installation